KI:s environmental and sustainability management system

-Internal environmental audits against ISO 14001 are conducted annually.
-The audits should cover the entire KI during a three year period which basically means that each department is visited by the internal environmental auditor every three years.
+KI's entire organization is to be audited over a three-year period, which means that each department is visited by the internal environmental auditor at least every three years.

 The University Vice-Chancellor evaluates at least once a year if KI:s environmental and sustainability management systems is sufficient and effective.
 KI:s management group prepares the University President review of the management system.

 There is more information for those of you working in the following groups